 Mom Makes the Diagnosis

-Despite his DM1 diagnosis, and his father’s subsequent diagnosis, the family pursues an ambitious athletic agenda.
+Despite Luke's diagnosis with DM1, and subsequent diagnosis for other family members, they pursue an ambitious athletic agenda, understanding the benefits of exercise and conditioning to combat the DM process.
 Steve, who is an anesthesiologist, was a competitive swimmer at Ohio State University.
 Jodie is top-ranked All-American duathlete and has been a national champion in her age group for the past three years.
 She competes in international competitions that combine running and biking, and Luke is following in his mother's footsteps.